wp-plugins/wp-members/readme.txt

 = 3.3.8 =

+* This update does upgrade the plugin's db version.
+It adds a new email for user email validation during registration.
 * Revised password reset, now uses WP's user_activation_key instead of custom meta.
 * Revised email validation on registration, now users WP's user_activation_key instead of custom meta.
+* Revised email validation for cleaner use when moderated registration is active.
+Now, if registration is moderated, user must validate their email before notification is sent to admin.
+User cannot log in until admin approves the user.
+(Must enable WP Login Erroe setting in WP-Members options for complete messaging.)
+* Revised email validation now has custom email.
+* When registration runs wp_insert_user(), the resulting $user object is captured and passed to the wpmem_register_redirect action.
+* The default function in the WP-Members user object runs register_redirect() hooked to the wpmem_register_redirect action.
+Previously, this was run at the default priority (10).
+This update moves it to priority 20 (so a custom redirect set at the default priority will run first).

 = 3.3.7 =